-Overhead costs can be calculated by multiplying the number of man-years of work performed by the project partner(s) with a certain maximum amount set by the Agency for Innovation and Entrepreneurship.
-If the applicant cannot justify the calculated amount when submitting the application, a lower amount should be used.
+Overhead costs can be calculated by multiplying the number of AWUs performed by the employees on the project partner's payroll with a certain maximum amount set by the VLAIO.
+Costs billed by employees may therefore not be considered overhead costs.
+If the applicant cannot substantiate the calculated amount when submitting the application, a lower amount should be used.
 The initial amount per AWU submitted by the applicant will remain fixed for the entire project.

 In principle, overhead costs need not be justified when submitting the final financial report.
-The Agency for Innovation and Entrepreneurship does reserve the right to test whether the submitted overhead costs are realistic and to lower this amount if necessary.
+The VLAIO does reserve the right to test whether the submitted overhead costs are realistic and to lower this amount if necessary.